AI4Finance-Foundation/FinRL/README.md

 ### Sponsorship

-We welcome gift fundings to promote the AI4Finance (non-profit and academic) community.
-Check the links in the right column, or use the following vemo QR codes.
+Welcome gift fundings to promote the AI4Finance, a non-profit academic community.
+Use the links in the right, or scan the following vemo QR code:

 Detailed sponsorship information will be updated at [Issue #425](https://github.com/AI4Finance-Foundation/FinRL/issues/425)